EthanHolman/coup-game/README.md

 Ensure you have docker and docker compose (2.x.x) installed

-Then, simply run `docker compose up -d` in the root of the project.
+Then, simply run `docker compose up -d --build` in the root of the project.
 This will build the docker image and start the game on port 20600 on your host.

 Alternatively, if you don't wish to use docker compose: